National Debt Tracker: American taxpayers (you) are now on the hook for $36,686,937,742,311.50 as of 7/24/25

 "This is a warning shot across the U.S. government's bow that it needs to right its fiscal ship," Sean Snaith, an economist at the University of Central Florida, told FOX Business.
 "You can't just spend trillions of dollars more than you have in revenue every year and expect no ill consequences."

-As of September 2022, Biden had already approved roughly $4.8 trillion in borrowing, including $1.85 trillion for a COVID relief measure dubbed the American Rescue Plan and $370 billion for the bipartisan infrastructure bill, according to the Committee for a Responsible Federal Budget (CRFB), a group that advocates for reducing the deficit.
+By September 2022, after a little more than a year and a half in office, Biden had already approved roughly $4.8 trillion in borrowing, including $1.85 trillion for a COVID relief measure dubbed the American Rescue Plan and $370 billion for the bipartisan infrastructure bill, according to the Committee for a Responsible Federal Budget (CRFB), a group that advocates for reducing the deficit.

 THE US IS PAYING A RECORD AMOUNT OF INTEREST ON ITS NATIONAL DEBT

-Even more worrisome is that the spike in interest rates over the past year and a half has made the cost of servicing the national debt more expensive.
+Even more worrisome is that the spike in interest rates in recent years has made the cost of servicing the national debt more expensive on the heels of those historic deficits.

 US Capitol in Washington, DC